docuracy/desCartes/README.md

 ><img src="https://user-images.githubusercontent.com/42514781/221306707-ff0730ed-f357-4330-addf-61fc5394e40b.png" />
 >
 >This image shows the tests run along the contours of a skeletonized image to determine the presence or otherwise of road boundaries or modern roads (shown in yellow).
 Shape filtering before running these tests would eliminate most of the false contours in white areas.
+The modern road tests check not only the presence of a road in the vicinity, but also its orientation relative to the candidate road.

 ><img src="https://user-images.githubusercontent.com/42514781/221305212-d6d0b5dc-1f1b-4845-8b17-cff64f1a59ac.png" />
 >